PoisotLab/ms_network_prediction/manuscript.md

 when developing any forecast.
-Finally, ensemble models are not guaranteed to give more accurate results: for example, @Becker2020PreWil noted that the ensemble model outperforms the best-in-class models, which should be take as an indication that careful model building and selection is of the utmost importance when dealing with a problem as complex as the prediction of species interactions.
+Finally, ensemble models are not guaranteed to give more accurate results: for example, @Becker2020PreWil noted that the ensemble model outperforms the best-in-class models, which should be taken as an indication that careful model building and selection is of the utmost importance when dealing with a problem as complex as the prediction of species interactions.